SITE MENU

 Vehicle ferries:

 Pentland Ferries operate a vehicle ferry from Gill's Bay near John o'Groats to St. Margaret's Hope on Orkney.
-Sailing time: only 1 hour.
-Three or more sailings every day during the summer.
+Sailing time is 45 - 60 minutes.
+There are 3 sailings every day all year round.
 Booking advisable.
 Tel: 01856 831 226.
-From autumn 2008, the crossing will become faster with the introduction of a catamaran and there will be direct coach connections from Inverness to Kirkwall.

 Passenger ferry:

-Alternatively, you can take the Citylink coach from Inverness to Scrabster for all-year-round the Northlink ferry service to Stromness.
-Scottish Citylink web site with timetables.
-There are also bus connections from Wick railway station to Scrabster.
+Alternatively, you can take the Citylink coach from Inverness to Scrabster for the all-year-round ferry service to Stromness.
+There are also local bus connections from Wick railway station to Scrabster or you can get a taxi from Thurso railway station.

 Train: